Kev-in123/Java-GUI-Stuff/README.md

 # Java-GUI-Events

-common events used in a GUI application
+Common events used in a GUI application